-The NSU Gallaspy College of Education & Human Development is committed to providing our students with a positive, professional, and practical student teaching experience.
-University supervisors and cooperating/mentor teachers are the professionals who work with student teachers to ensure a successful student teaching experience which will encourage our preservice teachers to enter the education profession as enthusiastic and effective teachers.
+The NSU Gallaspy College of Education & Human Development is committed to providing our students with a positive, professional, and practical Student Teaching /Residency 2 experience.
+University supervisors and cooperating/mentor teachers are the professionals who work with student teachers to ensure a successful student teaching/residency experience which will encourage our pre-service teachers to enter the education profession as enthusiastic and effective teachers.

-Thank you for your service to Northwestern and to the Gallaspy College of Education & Human Development as a university supervisor.
-The University Supervisor is one of the most important factors in the student teaching program since she or he serves as a liaison between the cooperating teacher and the Gallaspy College of Education & Human Development.
-Much of the success of the student teaching program is dependent upon the university supervisor's supervision and feedback concerning the student teacher's knowledge, skills, and professional dispositions.
+Thank you for your service to Northwestern and to the Gallaspy College of Education & Human Development as a cooperating/mentor teacher.
+The cooperating teacher is one of the most important factors in the clinical practice program since she or he is the person who will work most closely in a helping role with the student teacher candidate.
+Much of the success of the Student Teaching/Residency 2 program is dependent upon the cooperating teacher's supervision and direction of the activities, methods and techniques employed by the student teacher candidate.

-This handbook identifies the roles and responsibilities of the University Supervisor, as well as the Cooperating Teacher and the Student Teacher during the student teaching experience.
+This handbook identifies the roles and responsibilities of the cooperating teacher during the Student Teaching/Residency 2 experience.
 Procedures for conferencing, evaluation of instruction, assessment of professional skills and dispositions, mentoring suggestions, and information necessary for the supervision of student teacher candidates from NSU teacher preparation programs are provided.
-An electronic version of this handbook and resources can be found at https://tlc.nsula.edu/clinical-experiences/.

-Please contact Dr. Connie Melder, Director of Field Experiences & Clinical Practice at 318-357-6278 or melderc@nsula.edu with question or concerns.
+Please contact Ms. Ramona Wynder, Director of Field Experiences & Clinical Practice at 318-357-6144 or wynderr@nsula.edu with question or concerns.

-COLLEGE OF EDUCATION & HUMAN DEVELOPMENT DIRECTORY
+GALLASPY COLLEGE OF EDUCATION & HUMAN DEVELOPMENT DIRECTORY